Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/raw-audio.md

     The device no longer raises the event.

 <a name="simple_recording"></a>
-## Managing Synchronous Recording
+## Manage synchronous recording

 Before starting the synchronous recording process, you need to know the size of the buffer where the recorded audio data is to be saved, based on the expected recording duration.
 The recording process ends once it has read the specified number of bytes.

 To calculate and set the required buffer size, use one of the following options:

--   Calculate the buffer size based on the recommendation of the sound server, such as PulseAudio:
+1. Calculate the buffer size based on the recommendation of the sound server, such as PulseAudio:

-    1. Retrieve the recommended buffer size using the `GetBufferSize()` method of the [Tizen.Multimedia.AudioCapture](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.AudioCapture.html) class:
+    -   Retrieve the recommended buffer size using the `GetBufferSize()` method of the [Tizen.Multimedia.AudioCapture](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.AudioCapture.html) class:

         ```csharp
         var audioCapture = new AudioCapture(44100, AudioChannel.Mono, AudioSampleType.S16Le);